What to do if…

 Short answer

 Pause and get the PIP in writing.
-Your safest first move is to ask for clear objectives, a timeline, and support details in a document you can take away, then respond calmly in writing.
+Ask for clear objectives, review dates, support, and consequences in a document you can take away before you respond in detail.

 Do not do these things

-• Do not resign “to get ahead of it” while you’re shocked — that can remove options.
+- Do not resign while you are shocked; that can remove options.

-• Do not sign anything on the spot if you’re not sure what you’re agreeing to (including “I agree the issues are accurate”).
+- Do not sign anything on the spot if you are not sure whether it says you agree the concerns are accurate.

-• Do not argue the whole case verbally in the meeting; you can lose track, or say things you regret.
+- Do not argue the whole case verbally in the meeting; ask to respond after you have read the document.

-• Do not take or forward confidential company information to yourself “for proof”.
+- Do not take, download, photograph, or forward confidential company information to yourself for proof.

 What to do now

-1. Ask for the PIP in writing, before you discuss details.
-Request: the specific concerns, examples, the standard expected, measurable objectives, the review dates, what support/training is offered, and what happens if targets aren’t met.
+- Ask for the PIP in writing before discussing the detail.
+Ask for the specific concerns, examples, expected standard, measurable objectives, review dates, support or training offered, and what may happen if targets are not met.

-2. If you’re in a meeting right now, use a holding line: “I want to engage with this properly — please send me the PIP and I’ll respond in writing after I’ve reviewed it.”
+- If you are in a meeting now, use a holding line.
+Say: “I want to engage with this properly.
+Please send me the PIP and I will respond in writing after I have reviewed it.”
 Then stop filling the silence.

-4. Start a clean paper trail today.
-After any conversation, email a brief factual summary: date/time, who attended, what was said, what was agreed, and the next review date.
-Keep copies in your work email or authorised system.
+- Start a clean timeline today.
+After each conversation, write down the date, time, who attended, what was said, what was agreed, and the next review date.
+Keep work documents only in approved work systems, and keep any personal notes factual and free of confidential company material.

-5. Request evidence and baseline documents.
-Ask for your current job description, the performance standards/metrics being used, recent objectives, and any prior feedback/appraisals that the PIP is relying on.
+- Ask for the baseline documents.
+Request your current job description, the performance standards or metrics being used, recent objectives, relevant appraisals, and any examples or evidence the PIP relies on.

-6. If you think health/disability/neurodiversity may be relevant, raise it early and ask for reasonable adjustments.
-You do not need to share your life story — a short written note like “I’m experiencing a health issue that may be affecting X; I’d like to discuss reasonable adjustments” is enough to start the process.
+- If health, disability, neurodiversity, or medication may be relevant, raise it early and ask to discuss adjustments.
+You do not need to share your full medical history.
+A short written note such as “I have a health issue that may be affecting X and I would like to discuss reasonable adjustments” is enough to start the conversation.

-7. Use representation if you have it.
-If you’re in a union, contact your rep immediately and send them the documents.
-If you are invited to a disciplinary or grievance hearing, you have a statutory right to be accompanied by a trade union representative (including an official) or a work colleague if you reasonably request it.
-For PIP/capability meetings that are not disciplinary/grievance hearings, you can still ask to bring a colleague/rep and many employers will allow it — but it depends on policy.
+- Use representation or support if you have it.
+If you are in a union, contact your rep and send them the documents.
+If you are invited to a disciplinary hearing, or to a formal grievance meeting where the right applies, you generally have a statutory right to be accompanied by a work colleague, a certified trade union representative, or an official employed by a trade union if you make a reasonable request.
+For ordinary PIP meetings that are not disciplinary or grievance hearings, you can still ask to bring someone, but it may depend on policy.

 What can wait

-• You do not need to decide today whether to quit, accept a settlement, or start a legal claim.
+- You do not need to decide today whether to resign, accept a settlement, or start a legal claim.

-• You do not need to write a long “defence document” tonight; first get the PIP and the rules/policies in writing.
+- You do not need to write a long defence document tonight; first get the PIP, evidence, and policies in writing.

-• You do not need to make a subject access request immediately; note it as an option later if you need your personal data from the employer.
+- You do not need to make a subject access request immediately; it can wait unless you later need copies of personal data your employer holds about you.

-• You do not need to start a job search in panic today (unless you choose to for peace of mind).
+- You do not need to start a job search in panic today, unless doing one small practical step would help you feel steadier.

 Important reassurance